-- Reduce heat to low, add the garlic, mushrooms, carrots and thyme.
+- Reduce heat to low, and add the garlic, mushrooms, carrots, and thyme.
 You want to continue cooking everything until the mushrooms shrink and the carrots soften.

 - Now you’re ready for the tomato paste and the quinoa.
-You’ll only cook them lightly until the tomato paste begins to stick to the vegetables.
+You’ll only cook them lightly until the tomato paste sticks to the vegetables.

 - Then add the vegetable stock and the frozen peas.
 They don’t need much cooking, and adding them at the end preserves their bright green color.

 - Give everything a good mix to combine.